The Poem “Connected by the World” by Gabriel Cruz

 Example: “Communication is the key”

-Communication is compared to a key, suggesting it unlocks unity and removes barriers between people.
+Communication is compared to a “key,” suggesting that it opens doors to understanding and unity among people.

 6️⃣ Symbolism: